Protect you and your family from the seasonal flu and COVID this Winter

 The COVID-19 vaccine is the best way to protect you and your family to stop the spread of the virus.
 Getting the vaccine also means you reduce your risk of complications and a better chance of recovery.

-Our pharmacist will be administering the following vaccines:
+Our vaccinating pharmacist will be administering the following vaccines:

-- the COVID-19 Moderna vaccine to individuals aged 12 to 59 years of age only.
+- The COVID-19 Moderna vaccine primary (1st and 2nd) dose to individuals aged 12 and over.